You have no items in your shopping cart.

 After doing a fair amount of reading on the subject, I have come to the conclusion that my approach which has been try to tackle dark spots with some kind of melanin or tyrosinase inhibitor is limited.
 And that’s certainly been my experience.
 I try fading and brightening creams, successful fading is limited, I get bored and give up.
 The better approach is a regimen: 1) exfoliate the damaged skin, 2) protect new skin from further sun damage, 3) use a melanin inhibitor and 4) give the regimen a big boost a few times a week with green LED light therapy.

 Come to think of it, Lumixyl has a glycolic peel, brightening cream and a sunscreen.
 I now think all those stages are necessary.
-However, I do understand that most of us don’t like to feel locked into an entire range and I think its fine to mix and match with your favorite exfoliator (some kind of glycolic peel - Juice Beauty, La Vie Celeste, Reviva, to name a few - or an antioxidant/exfoliator such as Your Best Face Prep would be ideal) and sunscreen.
+However, I do understand that most of us don’t like to feel locked into an entire range and I think its fine to mix and match with your favorite exfoliator (some kind of glycolic peel - Juice Beauty ($45 in the shop) or La Vie Celeste ($60 in the shop) to name a few - or an antioxidant/exfoliator such as Your Best Face Prep would be ideal) and sunscreen.

 Regarding the melanin inhibitor, there are a confusing number of actives to choose from and so here’s a rundown of some of the most common.